kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md

 \(a\) Any party may appear and be heard in person.

 \(b\) Any party may be accompanied, represented, or advised by an attorney or representative designated by the party and may be examined by that attorney or representative in any proceeding governed by this subpart.
-An attorney or representative who represents a party may file a notice of appearance in the action, in the manner provided in §13.210 of this subpart, and shall serve a copy of the notice of appearance on each party, in the manner provided in §13.211 of this subpart, before participating in any proceeding governed by this subpart.
+An attorney or representative who represents a party may file a notice of appearance in the action, in the manner provided in [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.210   Filing of documents.|§13.210]] of this subpart, and shall serve a copy of the notice of appearance on each party, in the manner provided in [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.211   Service of documents.|§13.211]] of this subpart, before participating in any proceeding governed by this subpart.
 The attorney or representative shall include the name, address, and telephone number of the attorney or representative in the notice of appearance.

 \(c\) Any person may request a copy of a document upon payment of reasonable costs.
 A person may keep an original document, data, or evidence, with the consent of the administrative law judge, by substituting a legible copy of the document for the record.